The Hindu: Criticism and scandals

-Narasimhan Murali alleged that N. Ram ran The Hindu "like a banana republic, with cronyism and vested interests ruling the roost".

-He further added in his letter to the employees, lamenting that the Hindu's rich tradition of credibility, objectivity, balance and editorial primacy had of late been compromised.

-On 5 January 2016, The Hindu reported the story on the Sengol (a sceptre from the nation’s independence in 1947), was just fiction based on manufactured lies, leading to the Sengol controversy resulting in Parthasarathy’s immediate resignation with.
-It was reported by the media that she resigned her post, and Malini found herself involved in several disputes with the editorial team.
-In a recent incident, she engaged in discussion with Rashtriya Swayamsevak Sangh ideologue S. Gurumurthy regarding The Hindu and its fact-checking of the Sengol controversy.
+On 5 January 2016, The Hindu reported the story on the Sengol (a sceptre from the nation’s independence in 1947), was just fiction based on manufactured lies, leading to the Sengol controversy.
+Malini Parthasarathy engaged in discussion with Rashtriya Swayamsevak Sangh ideologue S. Gurumurthy regarding The Hindu and its fact-checking of the Sengol controversy.
 The newspaper had contradicted the Union government's claim that the Sengol was presented to then-Prime Minister Jawaharlal Nehru by Lord Mountbatten, the last Viceroy of India.
-Gurumurthy contested the findings of the fact-checking article, and continued as a Director of Kasturi & Sons Ltd. In July 2020, she became the chairperson of the Group.
+Gurumurthy contested the findings of the fact-checking article, and Malini continued as a Director of Kasturi & Sons Ltd. In July 2020, she became the chairperson of the Group.
 On 5 June 2023, she stepped down upon completing her non-extendable three-year term as chairperson, and Nirmala Lakshman was unanimously appointed as chairperson.

+On January 25, 2018, The Hindu reported that INS Arihant's propulsion compartment was damaged after water entered it, as a hatch on the rear side was left open by mistake.
+The submarine has no hatches there.
+The Arihant is based on Russian double hull design with a sealed nuclear reactor section.
+The report raises doubts among experts.

 On 25 January 2012, Mr. K.C.
-Palaniswamy a former AIADMK Member of Parliament registered a complaint against N. Ram, the owner of The Hindu and 8 other directors of KSL(Kasturi and Sons Ltd), the parent company of The Hindu with the Chennai police, accusing them of a 400-acre land grab scam, worth nearly ₹3 billion.
+Palaniswamy, a former AIADMK Member of Parliament registered a complaint against N. Ram, the owner of The Hindu and 8 other directors of KSL(Kasturi and Sons Ltd), the parent company of The Hindu with the Chennai police, accusing them of a 400-acre land grab scam, worth nearly ₹3 billion.
 Ram filed and received an anticipatory bail in the case.

+On September 12, 2026, The Hindu and Dainik Bhaskar published full-page advertisements titled "What is Dera Sacha Sauda?
+(Facts vs Fiction)" defending spiritual leader and convict Gurmeet Ram Rahim Singh, and further portraying him as a social reformer.
+The advertisements, claimed that Singh had been targeted through false cases and witnesses and defended his repeated paroles and furloughs as being within legal provisions.
+Although both newspapers included disclaimers stating that they had no editorial or journalistic involvement in the advertisements, they were met with backlash for their decision to publish the piece.